dotnet/docs-maui/docs/migration/native-projects.md

 For most apps, you won't need to change namespaces or undertake other rewrites.

-To simplify the update process, we recommend creating a new .NET project of the same type and name as your Xamarin project, and then copying in your code.
+To simplify the update process, we recommend creating a new .NET project of the same type and name as your Xamarin native project, and then copying in your code.
 This is the approach outlined below.

 ## Create a new project

-In Visual Studio, create a new .NET project of the same type and name as your Xamarin project.
+In Visual Studio, create a new .NET project of the same type and name as your Xamarin native project.
 For example, to update from Xamarin.Android to .NET for Android select the **Android Application** project template:

 :::image type="content" source="media/new-android-app.png" alt-text="Screenshot of selecting the Android app project template in Visual Studio.":::